 You’ll find all of the key spreadsheet functionality on offer here, and it’s even possible to download your Sheet documents into Excel file formats, if necessary.

-It’s also possible to invite team members from across your organization, and to keep everybody aligned in the creation of your collaterals.
+It’s also possible to invite team members from across your organization and to keep everybody aligned in the creation of your collateral.

 Content planning is just one part of the puzzle – now you’ve got to think about the actual creation of your content.
 Here are some tools you’ll want to use.